editor-tools/GitHubVSAutomationIDs/README.md

-The new UI test automation project will require static automation IDs for each control that will be tested.
-Each control in the GHfVS extension has an optional `AutomationProperties.AutomationId` attribute that will be populated with the IDs from the resx file(s) in this project.
+This project keeps track of automation IDs in the GitHub for Visual Studio extension.
+Each control in the extension has an optional `AutomationProperties.AutomationId` attribute that will be populated with the IDs from the resx file(s) in this project.

 Resource (.resx) files typically have 3 fields per row: Name, value, and comment.
 The name and value field will contain a descriptive name to define the control in question, and will be unique.
 The comment field currently